Working with eating disorders

-People with Anorexia Nervosa reduce their food intake to lose weight.
-They are afraid of becoming fat and often have a distorted body image.
-Low calorie meals may be planned and only eaten at particular times.
-With weight loss there is tiredness and difficulty concentrating.
-Other symptoms include feeling cold, lack of menstrual periods, moodiness, secrecy and irritability.
-Extreme cases of starvation can lead to death.
+People with anorexia nervosa reduce their food intake to lose weight.
+They are afraid of gaining weight and often have a distorted body image.
+Low-calorie meals may be planned and only eaten at particular times.
+With weight loss, there is tiredness and difficulty concentrating.
+Other symptoms include feeling cold, lack of menstrual periods in women, moodiness, secrecy and irritability.
+Extreme cases of starvation can be fatal.

-People with Bulimia Nervosa have binging episodes which are sometimes planned in advance.
+People with bulimia nervosa have binging episodes which are sometimes planned in advance.
 More food than usual is eaten very quickly.
-Eating often becomes mechanical, uncontrolled and trance like.
+Eating often becomes mechanical, uncontrolled and trance-like.
 Methods used to prevent weight gain include vomiting, taking laxatives and dieting.
 Weight may fluctuate but usually remains in the normal range.
-Symptoms include sore throat, stomach bloating and loss of enamel from teeth.
+Symptoms include a sore throat, stomach bloating and loss of enamel from teeth.
 Frequent use of laxatives can cause spastic colon and other symptoms.

-Binging without purging is likely to cause weight gain
+People with binge-eating disorder will binge without purging (which is likely to cause weight gain).

 Food can have many meanings and uses.
 It may be used to anesthetise emotional pain and to fill up emotional and spiritual emptiness, difficult feelings may be swallowed.
 Starvation can be an attempt to be in control, it may be a way of punishing oneself or an endeavour to be perfect.
 People may starve in the hope of being accepted and loved.
 They can be influenced by cultural ideas of beauty and perfection promoted by the media.

 People are not always consciously aware of their underlying issues.
 If their eating disorder were to magically disappear these issues might cause difficult feelings such as anger, fear and loneliness.
-They may become depressed and they may find other ways of coping such as self-harm and addictions to drugs and alcohol.
+They may become depressed and they may find other ways of coping, from self-harm and addictions to drugs and alcohol.

 It is essential that counsellors are trustworthy.
 Person-centred counselling is relational with counsellors seeking to form caring and supportive relationships with their clients.
 Practitioners are sincere, honest and genuine.

-Clients are likely to gain in self-confidence and self-esteem
+- Clients are likely to gain self-confidence and self-esteem.

 Clients make decisions when they are ready to do so.
 A decision which others consider small such as adding another vegetable to one’s diet can be huge and courageous.
-As they become stronger clients may chose to make life style changes for example a new and more satisfying career.
+As they become stronger clients may choose to make lifestyle changes, for example, a new and more satisfying career.